In Stock - Ships Today!

 Sublime feel, practically Zen-like wielding experience

 The Shadow Grove's weight is shrewdly distributed to maximize swinging momentum and power, blow after devastating blow.
 This impeccable balance also improves control and responsiveness, allowing for greater agility and flexibility in combat.
 The delicately textured genuine ray skin same and soft braided ito that cloak the tsuka afford a comfortable, no-slip grip, further enhancing the Shadow Grove’s superb feel.
-Flawlessly cast from bronze like katana of ages past, the tsuba is embellished with vibrant relief work and bathed in a warm, antiqued patina.
+Flawlessly cast from brass like katana of ages past, the brass tsuba is embellished with vibrant relief work and bathed in a warm, antiqued patina.
 A classic brass menuki is nestled between ito and ray skin same, offset by traditional bamboo mekugi.

 Experience the Shadow Grove, then pass it on